Tuesday April 7, 2020 / March 25, 2020

 4th century AD

-Being the Annunciation it is also the Anniversary of Greek Independence.
+Being the Annunciation on the traditional Orthodox Calendar it is also the actual Anniversary of Greek Independence.
 Wishing all of our Greek Readers Many Years!
 For it was on this day that Bishop Germanos of Patras raised the Greek flag at his monastery in Agia Lavras located in the Peloponnese.
-To this day, the monastery carries a symbolic representation as the birthplace of modern Greece. ( yes this is the actual anniversary of Greek independence-editor)
+To this day, the monastery carries a symbolic representation as the birthplace of modern Greece.